How can I track online bookings using Google Tag Manager? (updated for Google Consent Mode V2)

 Google Analytics (GA4) - Cross Domain

-If you have any further questions, feel free to contact our tracking and GDPR specialist at Shore: amaury.guenant@group.one
+Do you have any questions?
+Then simply send an email directly to our tracking and data protection consultant at Shore: amaury.guenant@group.one.

 Under the EU Cookie Law*, the cookie banner serves two purposes: